COMP 303- COMPUTER ARCHITECTURE

 This course covers programming environments and languages over mobile devices.
 Mobile device architectures and environments, MIDP Application Model, User Interface Libraries, High Level User Interface Components, Low Level User Interface Libraries, MIDP Persistance Libraries.
 Mobile device operating system environments.
 Operating Systems such as iPhone OS.

-COMP 341- INTRO ARTIF.
-INTELLIGENCE
+COMP 341- INTRODUCTION TO ARTIFICIAL INTELLIGENCE

 Credits:3